Inspiring Global Citizenship

 Actress and philanthropist Charlize Theron is a UN Messenger of Peace and founder of the Charlize Theron Africa Outreach Project which invests in African youth and their ability to keep themselves safe from HIV/ AIDS, as well as women in crisis facing domestic violence.
-Working at the intersection of sexism, racism and poverty, Theron is driven by the South African philosophy of Ubuntu, which translates into “I am because we are.”
+Working at the intersection of sexism, racism and poverty, Theron is driven by those she serves and her ability to help.
 Serving as a committed UN Messenger of Peace since 2008, Theron gives attention to the issue of violence against girls, women and transgendered communities.
 In this talk, Theron shines a spotlight on our connectedness as humans and reignites our commitment to help each other.

 Supporting Women & Girls Around the World